Tips for Stroke Survivors Applying for Life Insurance in Canada

 - A loss of balance

-If you see or are experiencing any of these signs, you should get treated immediately to reduce any damage or complications from after a stroke.
+If you see or are experiencing any of these signs, you should get help immediately as an early diagnosis will help to reduce any potential damage and decrease the severity of complications from after a stroke.

 Common complications from strokes include: